How to watch 24 Hours of Le Mans 2020 on TV, UK start time, date, schedule

 The 24 Hours of Le Mans race is approaching – and UK fans can tune in to soak up all the drama live on Eurosport

-The world’s most iconic endurance race will go ahead this weekend after a long wait.
 Are you ready for 24 Hours of Le Mans?
+You’d better be.
+Because after a long wait, the world’s most iconic endurance race is finally about to begin.

-The race should have been held earlier in the year, but COVID-19 restrictions pushed it back into autumn, where a thrilling contest should await fans.
+The race should have been held earlier in the year, but COVID-19 restrictions pushed it back into autumn.
+And the competition is wiiiide open.

 Check out all the latest information on how to watch 24 Hours of Le Mans.